The Helpful Content Update did not create the problem, it held up a mirror

 Should ecommerce teams delete underperforming content?

 Sometimes, yes, but deletion should be the last step after you have checked whether the page can be improved, merged, or redirected.
 Weak pages that duplicate intent, dilute internal linking, or send mixed signals to search engines should be removed or consolidated.
-Pages with some value but poor execution usually deserve a rewrite, a tighter brief, or a different job.
+Pages with some value but poor execution usually deserve a rewrite, a tighter brief, or a different role.

 What is the best way to measure content quality in ecommerce?